 What is Master Gardeners?

 The Master Gardener program is an all-volunteer organization sanctioned by Land Grant institutions in each state and functions as an extension of the college or university.
-In Wisconsin, the program is sponsored by UW-Extension.
-Master Gardeners are trained volunteers who aid UW-Extension staff by helping people in the community better understand horticulture and their environment.
+In Wisconsin, the program is sponsored by Division of Extension, University of Wisconsin, Madison.
+Master Gardeners are trained volunteers who aid Extension staff by helping people in the community better understand horticulture and their environment.

 Master Gardeners of the North